jhaindev/quest-submissions/README.md

 #### 1. Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content) ####

+1. Interfaces allow devs to create templates that can be used throughout the codebase.
+2. Templates promote security through limiting exposure and promoting consistency of implementation among the engineers.

 #### 2. Define your own contract.
 Make your own resource interface and a resource that implements the interface.
 Create 2 functions.
 In the 1st function, show an example of not restricting the type of the resource and accessing its content.
 In the 2nd function, show an example of restricting the type of the resource and NOT being able to access its content. ####

 #### 3. How would we fix this code? ####